jackiehjm/stx-docs/doc/source/index.rst

 Get started
 -----------

-To get started fast with StarlingX, try the Virtual All-in-one Simplex installation for the :ref:`latest release <latest_release>`, which requires a minimum of hardware and configuration.
+To get started fast with StarlingX, try the :doc:`Virtual All-in-one Simplex installation </deploy_install_guides/r3_release/virtual/aio_simplex>`, which requires a minimum of hardware and configuration.

 Learn more about StarlingX: